behaviors that are bound to harm you physically or mentally.

 12. Refusing to be helped

-Pushing away advice, refusing to go to rehab, avoiding the psychologist … not wanting to be helped is a reflection of the deep core belief that “I’m unworthy.”
+Pushing away advice, refusing to go to rehab, avoiding the psychologist … not wanting to be helped reflects the deep core belief that “I’m unworthy.”

 13. Unnecessary self-sacrifice